IT Graduate Faculty

 Location: J 391

-Dr. Tian is an Assistant Professor of IT and her research focuses on social media analytics and human behavior in cybersecurity.
-Dr. Tian has published over 30 peer reviewed journals and conference proceedings including Journal of Computer Information Systems, Industrial Management & Data Systems, and Journal of the Association for Information Science and Technology.
-She has been principle investigator or co-principal investigator of grants by KSU, RWJ and other agencies.
+Dr. Tian is an Associate Professor of IT and her research focuses on social media analytics and human behavior in cybersecurity.
+She is currently serving as MSIT graduate program coordinator.
+Dr. Tian has published over 50 peer reviewed journals and conference proceedings including Journal of Computer Information Systems, Industrial Management & Data Systems, and Journal of the Association for Information Science and Technology.
+She has been principle investigator or co-principal investigator of grants by NSF, NSA, KSU, RWJ and other agencies.
 And Dr. Tian has served as a curriculum standard panel member of National CyberWatch Center since 2019.

 Phone: (470) 578-5168